thinktandem/githook-workflow-demo/README.md

 ## Travis

 Travis is where all the build magic happens.
-The .travis.yml file in this repo describes a number of steps to build, run a few basic tests, and then deploy our project to Pantheon.
+The `.travis.yml` file in this repo describes a number of steps to build, run a few basic tests, and then deploy our project to production.

 If you're working on a new project, follow these steps to get Travis setup: